AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

   - An expression function deferred to the body can be used to perform an abstraction

 -------------------------------------
-Beware Recursion In Type Invariants
+Beware Recursion in Type Invariants
 -------------------------------------

 * Infinite recursion when calling inside the type invariant a *boundary